Dana Drábová

-Dana Drábová (born June 3, 1961) is a Czech physicist and politician.
-She is the chair of the State Office for Nuclear Safety and she was President of the 2023 meetings of the parties to the Convention on Nuclear Safety.
+Dana Drábová (3 June 1961 – 6 October 2025) was a Czech physicist and politician.
+She was the chair of the State Office for Nuclear Safety from 1999 to 2025, and served as President of the 2023 meetings of the parties to the Convention on Nuclear Safety.

-Life
+Life and career

-Drábová was born in 1961 in Prague.
+Drábová was born in Prague on 3 June 1961.
 She went to school in Říčany, before studying at the Czech Technical University in Prague.
-She studied at their Faculty of Nuclear and Physical Engineering, specialising is dosimetry and the application of radiation.
-She gained the title of "Ing." after she completed her thesis on the Measurement of neutrons and determining the dose from neutrons using microdosimetry.
+She studied at their Faculty of Nuclear and Physical Engineering, specialising in dosimetry and the application of radiation.
+She gained the "Ing." degree after she completed her thesis on the Measurement of neutrons and determining the dose from neutrons using microdosimetry.